XueWenSYan/PRC_Materials/README.md

 # NLSY-workgroup

-One could replicate the codes by following the "MASTER RUN" do file, which runs different do.files and codes written for each step of the purpose.
+One could replicate the code by following the "MASTER RUN" do file, which runs different do.files and codes written for each step of the purpose.